advancedresearch/the_century_of_satire/chronology.md

 ![Ramesses II](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Ramses_II_British_Museum.jpg/1024px-Ramses_II_British_Museum.jpg)

 *The Younger Memnon (c.
-1250 BC), a statue depicting Ramesses II, from the Ramesseum in Thebes.
+1250 BCE), a statue depicting Ramesses II, from the Ramesseum in Thebes.
 Currently on display at the British Museum in London.*

-- Reign 1279 to 1213 BC
+- Reign 1279 to 1213 BCE
 - Wikipedia: https://en.wikipedia.org/wiki/Ramesses_II

 ### Midas

-- Three different kings of Phrygia, one living in the 2nd millenium BC, two in 8th century BC, three in 6th century BC
+- Three different kings of Phrygia, one living in the 2nd millenium BCE, two in 8th century BCE, three in 6th century BCE
 - Associated with the myth of [King Midas](#king-midas-myth)
 - Not mentioned by [Homer](#homer)
 - Mentioned by [Plato](#plato) in [Phaedrus](#phaedrus) 264d